 The current version includes both initial- and final-state

-LO matrix elements can be incorporated in the
+In previous versions of VINCIA, LO matrix elements could be incorporated in the

 The remaining perturbative uncertainties are estimated by systematic (and automated)

 variations of scales, shower functions, evolution variables, etc.

 of output weights is produced for each event, the central value of

 which is unity (for an ordinary unweighted event sample),

 spreading out around it.
 The calculation is significantly faster than generating N

 separate samples, and there is only one event sample to analyse, pass through detector